TheNickDeveloper/ML_Project_Dog_Insurance/README.md

 # 🐾 Pawtection – Dog Insurance Estimator

-Welcome to the **PTMBA Data Analysis Project**, created as part of a part-time MBA coursework.
-This project demonstrates how data science and interactive web applications can be applied to real-world decision-making—in this case, estimating third-party insurance premiums for dogs based on various risk factors.
+This Machine Learning project demonstrates how data science and interactive web applications can be applied to real-world decision-making—in this case, estimating third-party insurance premiums for dogs based on various risk factors.

 ## 🌐 Live Demo